Tyler Paul: Youth

 At the end-of-season awards ceremony, Paul was voted as the EP Kings' U19 Player of the Year for 2013.

 Eastern Province Kings

 His senior debut came during the 2014 Vodacom Cup competition.
 He came on as a substitute in the ' 31–3 defeat to the in Cradock.
 He made a further two appearances, against the in George and against the in Port Elizabeth.

+International career

-South Africa Under-20
+South Africa

 In March 2015, Paul was named in an extended South Africa Under-20 training group as part of their preparation for the 2015 World Rugby Under 20 Championship.

+Japan

+On October 25, 2025, he earned his first cap for the Japan national team as a substitute during the Lipovitan D Challenge Cup 2025 match against Australia.